caiodcamargo999/rarityleads_in_cursor/RARITYLEADS_ULTIMATE_GUIDE.md

 ---

 ## 1. Project Overview
 Rarity Leads is an AI-powered B2B lead generation platform with bulletproof authentication, multi-channel outreach, and a modern, premium SaaS design.
-Built with HTML, CSS, vanilla JS, and Supabase.
+Built with Next.js, Tailwind CSS, Framer Motion, and Supabase.

 ## 2. Strategic Vision & Personas
 - **Vision:** Automate and humanize lead capture, qualification, and follow-up for agencies and service businesses.